Posted on June 20, 2020

 My travel over the last few years has had a different focus.
 While this – and the trips I mentioned at the beginning of this post – were holidays, my recent travels abroad have all been to Nashville and as much fun as I have there, they are ultimately working holidays.
 I go to write songs, write with as many people as possible, play shows where I can, and learn from the incredible writers there.
 In a perfect world, I’d move there and dedicate every day to those goals but realistically – with my Autism and my mental health problems – that’s just not possible.
 It hurts but that’s life.
 Having said that, I refuse to give up my little piece of it just because I can’t have all of it.
 So, for the time being at least, that’s where I’m always headed.

-Category: animals, anxiety, autism, covid-19 pandemic, depression, emotions, event, favourites, holidays, meltdowns, mental health Tagged: 2020, abroad, adventure, airlie beach, albatross, alice springs, andrew drummond, anxiety, anxiety disorder, asd, australia, autism, autistic meltdown, baby seals, beach, brisbane, brumbies, brumby, cairns, cape hillsborough, christchurch, coronavirus, covid-19, crocodile, daintree, daintree rainforest, darwin, dingo, dolphins, family, family holiday, fox glacier, franz josef glacier, glacier hot pools, great barrier reef, hervey bay, holiday, holiday memories, hot air balloon, humpback whale, jacana, kaikoura, kakadu, kakadu national park, kangaroo, kings canyon, koala, kuranda, lockdown, maori wrasse, meltdown, meltdowns, memories, mental health, mental illness, morten island, mossman gorge, mountains, nashville, new zealand, ocean, panic attack, panic attacks, photography, reminiscing, sea, seal, seals, snorkelling, snow, south island, sperm whale, sunrise, sunset, sydney, sydney harbour, tranzalpine, travel, travelling, uluru, wallaby, whale watching, whales, whitsunday island, whitsundays, wildlife, work holiday, working holiday
+Category: animals, covid-19 pandemic, depression, emotions, event, favourites, holidays, mental health Tagged: 2020, abroad, adventure, airlie beach, albatross, alice springs, andrew drummond, anxiety, anxiety disorder, asd, australia, autism, autistic meltdown, baby seals, beach, brisbane, brumbies, brumby, cairns, cape hillsborough, christchurch, coronavirus, covid-19, crocodile, daintree, daintree rainforest, darwin, dingo, dolphins, family, family holiday, fox glacier, franz josef glacier, glacier hot pools, great barrier reef, hervey bay, holiday, holiday memories, hot air balloon, humpback whale, jacana, kaikoura, kakadu, kakadu national park, kangaroo, kings canyon, koala, kuranda, lockdown, maori wrasse, meltdown, meltdowns, memories, mental illness, morten island, mossman gorge, mountains, nashville, new zealand, ocean, panic attack, panic attacks, photography, reminiscing, sea, seal, seals, snorkelling, snow, south island, sperm whale, sunrise, sunset, sydney, sydney harbour, tranzalpine, travel, travelling, uluru, wallaby, whale watching, whales, whitsunday island, whitsundays, wildlife, work holiday, working holiday

 Posted on September 9, 2017